 Some disc companies do well by refurbishing movies in the Public Domain, using various methods to bring what were once bargain-bin eyesores nearer the level of releases made from prime source material in studio vaults.
 As I’ve reported with efforts by HD Cinema Classics and VCI, the results vary dramatically — did the company do a professional job, or did they just process a previous video master with desktop software?
 We’re definitely not against Public Domain releases when the studio that holds original film elements can’t or won’t release a picture.
 Back in 2003, MGM marketed a terrific DVD of the great film noir He Walked by Night, only to see everybody with a disc burner steal the superior transfer and put out their own copies.
 The Film Detective just released a Blu-ray of Rod Serling’s Patterns.
 It’s not perfect, but it’s awfully good.
 MGM shows no sign of utilizing its original film elements for a disc release; the movie doesn’t even look very good on TCM cable.

 Lewis Allen’s proto-paranoid Cold War assassination thriller Suddenly once looked weak and ragged on cheap DVDs, until Image and Blackhawk came out with a good Blu-ray in 2012.
-But that disc has a problem — it’s a flat open-matte transfer.
+But that disc has a problem — a flat open-matte transfer.
 Suddenly is a widescreen movie, officially listed as shot with 1:75 matting in mind.
 More on this below.

 As for the movie itself, 1954’s Suddenly is a fascinating suspense thriller with a theme that reveals some very strange ideas floating around in ‘fifties America.
 We’re told that Hollywood’s blacklist-era anti-commie films like Big Jim McClain and I Married a Communist were mostly duds at the box office and ineffectual as propaganda.
 A showcase starring vehicle for Frank Sinatra, Suddenly registers the Cold War backlash a little differently.
 A small group of rural citizens is terrorized by a maniac killer intent on murdering the President of the United States.
-The film’s operating assumption is that we’re all at war and should be on the alert for anti-American terror, at any time.
-The next year’s The Desperate Hours is a less political but almost as critical of our culture of permissiveness and complacency.
+The film’s operating assumption is that we’re all at war and should be on the alert for anti-American terror, From any direction, at any time.
+The next year’s The Desperate Hours is less political but almost as critical of our culture of permissiveness and complacency.
 This exercise in hysteria wants us to think that murderous communists are everywhere and that we need to be cold warriors in our own living rooms.

 Writer Richard Sale had a definite affinity for weird thrillers.
 He wrote the original book for the odd religious allegory Strange Cargo, and his seagoing thrillers Abandon Ship! and Torpedo Run both involve unthinkable decisions of life and death.
 The only religion in this show is the gospel that every American needs to be battle-ready, now, to stave off communist killers and their hired-gun allies.

-But wait, the argument is stacked even higher on the side of hysterical fear mongering) armed patriotism.
+But wait, the argument is stacked even higher on the side of hysterical fear mongering armed patriotism.
 Pop thinks he’s through fighting America’s enemies, having been forced to retire early after taking a bullet defending the President.
 All of the Bensons are put on the spot when the deranged John Baron commandeers their picture window to plug the President long distance.
 Given the year, the President in mind is presumably Eisenhower.
 Pop and Tod conspire to counteract the swaggering, ruthless Baron while Ellen mostly wrings her hands unhelpfully in a corner.
 The immature Pidge clearly has the Right Stuff when he ‘threatens’ Baron with his cap gun.
 Pidge later proves himself to be genuine Junior G-Man material.

-Sinatra’s John Baron is the ruthless kind of cold-blooded killer that needs to talk.
+Sinatra’s John Baron is the kind of ruthless cold-blooded killer that needs to talk.
+A lot.
 He doesn’t gag and hog-tie his hostages on the floor, or, more logically, kill them.
 Baron instead allows them to roam freely and chitchat.
 He brags that he’s the best in his business, but the moment Sheriff Tod gets him talking, his neuroses and complexes spill out in time-proven ‘fifties psychodrama style.
 He’s little more than a hateful and selfish liar who likes to push people around for profit.
-Baron is hired muscle for the villains (presumed to be Commies?) that want our president killed, a gangster doing the job of an assassin-spy.
+Baron is hired muscle for the villains (presumed to be Commies) that want our president killed, a gangster doing the job of an assassin-spy.
 We know this is so because Baron tells Tod how cautious he will need to be when the job is done — his foreign puppet masters will be anxious to cover their tracks.